BRING AND NOT TO BRING!

 CLOTHING

-• Several pairs of socks, in case of rain
+• Several pairs of socks in case of rain or cold

 • Costumes